allmarkedup/purl/README.md

 Query string parameters
 -----------------------

-The `.param()` method is used to return the values of query string parameters.
+The `.param()` method is used to return the values of querystring parameters.

 Pass in a string to access that parameter's value: